h2oai/datatable/docs/manual/ftrl.rst

+.. current-module:: datatable.models

 FTRL Model
 ==========

 This section describes the FTRL (Follow the Regularized Leader) model as implemented in datatable.

 FTRL Model Information
 ----------------------